alien4cloud/csar-public-library/org/ystia/README.rst

 Ystia contains the following products:

 - Alien4Cloud_, provides the Ystia Studio for the end-users.
-It allows them to define application architectures and to be deploy applications.
+It allows them to define application architectures and to deploy those applications on pre-configured locations.
-- Janus_, provides the Ystia orchestrator, an engine allowing to orchestrate application deployment.
+- Janus_, provides the Ystia Orchestrator, an engine allowing to orchestrate application deployment.

 .. _Janus: http://TO_BE_COMPLETED/